Fleli/SwiftParse/README.md

 - create a `DeclarationPrefix` type (including `CustomStringConvertible` conformance) in the resulting Swift files so that it can be further used
 - generate converter functions so that the raw `SLRNode` tree from SwiftSLR's parser can be converted to user-defined types

-The `DeclarationPrefix` type in the resulting `Types.swift` file will look like this:
+The `DeclarationPrefix` type in the resulting type file will look like this:
 ```
 public enum DeclarationKeyword: CustomStringConvertible {